 To edit the log settings, click Home > Logs > Logs > Settings > Edit.

 This procedure updates the log settings for the entire server site, such as log output location, level, and format, as well as log file age.

-The webhook sync operation provides the ability for ArcGIS Mission Server to resynchronize it's webhooks with Portal.
-This is an important operation that can be utilized when ArcGIS Mission Server may appear to not be behaving properly, such as users not being added to a mission, teams not being added, etc. Use this operation with caution as any users connected to an ongoing mission will be disconnected.
-You can initiate this operation by navigating to the Admin API, then choosing System > Webhooks > Sync.
+The webhook sync operation provides the ability for ArcGIS Mission Server to resynchronize its webhooks with Portal.
+This is an important operation that can be used when ArcGIS Mission Server may appear to not be behaving properly, such as users not being added to a mission, teams not being added, and so on.
+Use this operation with caution, as any users connected to an ongoing mission will be disconnected.
+You can initiate this operation by browsing to the Admin API, then choosing System > Webhooks > Sync.